 In addition to the pageview tracking limitation cited above, the following may occur when using Heap with a SPA.

-- Session replay works out-of-the box with all Single Page Apps (SPAs); see How does session replay work on a single page application (SPA) site? for more information.
+- Session replay, including heatmaps, works out-of-the box with all Single Page Apps (SPAs); see How does session replay work on a single page application (SPA) site? for more information.

 - Track events will get queued up with what’s on the current page – When this happens, the event only gets captured on the current page where the event fired and not on the next page where it should.
 For example, if a user clicks “buy now” from a purchase page, when they click it, the track event could fire on the product page because it was already loaded.

-- For autocapture, certain properties (like Title and Previous page) will only be captured from the previous page rather than the current page – This is because our autocapture event fires immediately before the routing or hash change have happened.
-So certain page properties will not be correct because of timing issues with the push state.
+- For autocapture, certain properties (like Title and Previous page) will only be captured from the previous page rather than the current page – This is because our autocapture event fires immediately before the routing or hash change has happened.
+So certain page properties won’t be correct because of timing issues with the push state.